THEOplayer/theoplayer-sdk-android/README.md

-# THEOplayerSDK
+# THEOplayer Android SDK

 THEOplayer is the universal video player solution created by [THEO Technologies](https://www.theoplayer.com/).
-The THEOplayer Android SDK enables you to quickly deliver content playback on Android, Android TV and Fire TV.
+And the THEOplayer Android SDK enables you to quickly deliver content playback on Android, Android TV and Fire TV.
+The Android SDK leverages Java 8 and Kotlin languages to provide safer and more concise code.

 ## Prerequisites

-### THEOplayer *Android* vs. *Unified Android* SDK

-The THEOplayer SDK for Android comes in different flavours.
-One group consists of the separate SDKs for Android (mobile) minApi16 and minApi21, Android TV and Fire TV, which are all variants that differ from one another by how per-platform specifics are handled.

-More recently, a new SDK was released that covers all platforms with a single library: the *Unified Android* SDK.
-It supports clear and encrypted playback through (LL-)DASH, (LL-)HLS and HESP on Android, Android TV and FireTV.
-From API perspective, while it does not yet contain all features in comparison to the other SDKs, it aims to be interchangeable.

 ### THEOplayer license